 Sjoblom, a partner at law firm Proskauer Rose doing work for Stanford's company's Antigua affiliate, told authorities that he ‘disaffirmed’ everything he had told them to date...Sjoblom spent nearly 20 years at the SEC, & served as an Asst Chief Litigation Counsel in the SEC's Division of Enforcement from 1987-1999.

-Further, Raymond Joao, if you recall the Iviewit patent attorney who put 90 PLUS patents in his name, well Dick after termination from Iviewit back in 2000 Joao then joined the now infamous Marc S. Dreier law firm.
-Dreier who has now been convicted and sentenced to twenty years for fraud, Dreier Dick is also a Defendant in my lawsuit.
-Dick, you may want to note here that another former SEC official was arrested in connection with Dreier, Robert Miller, who was a staff attorney at the SEC from 1983 to 1986.
-Also, in the Dreier scheme, we find yet again another former Proskauer Partner, Sheila M. Gowan, now acting as bankruptcy trustee in the suit as reported by the Wall Street Journal.
+Next in the downfall of this unholy American empire of corruption, Raymond Joao, if you recall the Iviewit patent attorney who put 90 PLUS patents in his name, after termination from Iviewit back in 2000 then joined the now infamous Marc S. Dreier law firm.
+Dreier recently convicted and sentenced to twenty years for a Ponzi fraud.
+Dreier, Dick, is also a Defendant in my lawsuit.
+You may want to note here that another former SEC official was arrested in connection with Dreier, Robert Miller, who was a staff attorney at the SEC from 1983 to 1986.
+Also, in the Dreier scheme, we find yet again another former Proskauer Partner, Sheila M. Gowan, now acting as bankruptcy trustee in the lawsuit as reported by the Wall Street Journal.

-In addition, now infamous Bernard Madoff also has connections to Proskauer Rose, whereby after the Ponzi was discovered, Proskauer issued a 911 call for their clients invested in Madoff and again I QUOTE from Bloomberg News
+A huge link was uncovered in the Madoff fraud showing connections to again Proskauer Rose, whereby after the Ponzi was discovered and the press came out, Proskauer issued a 911 call for their clients invested in Madoff, of which they claimed to have the most clients, and I QUOTE from Bloomberg News.

 The week after Bernard Madoff was charged with running a $50 billion Ponzi scheme, Proskauer Rose…offered a telephone briefing on the scandal for its wealthy clients.
 With only a day’s notice, 1,300 Madoff investors dialed in.
 ‘This is a financial 9/11 for our clients’, said Proskauer litigation partner Gregg Mashberg…‘People are dying for information.’